Loftus, North Yorkshire

 Loftus is a market town and civil parish in the Redcar and Cleveland borough of North Yorkshire, England.
 The town is located north of the North York Moors and sits between Whitby and Skelton-in-Cleveland.

-At the 2011 census, the town's parish population was 7,988.
 The parish includes the villages of Carlin How, Easington, Liverton, Liverton Mines and Skinningrove.
+It is near Brotton and Saltburn.

 The town was formerly known as Lofthouse.

+Demographics

-The town's built-up area, including Liverton Mines, had a population of 4,824.
-It is near Brotton, Saltburn and Skelton-in-Cleveland.
+The town's built-up area, including Liverton Mines, had a population of 4,824 in the 2011 census, with the entire town's parish population being 7,988.

 History

 The Loftus area has been inhabited since at least the 7th century.
-Folkloric evidence includes a house owned by Sigurd the Dane, who features in Macbeth as Siward, real evidence has been unearthed in recent times to support the picture of ancient settlement in the area.
-Loftus is recorded as "Lcotvsv" in the Domesday book, from Laghthus meaning low houses.
+A manor in the area was owned by Siward, Earl of Northumbria, who died in 1055.
+Loftus is recorded as "Lcotvsv" in the Domesday Book, from Laghthus meaning low houses.

-The Methodist preacher John Wesley is known to have preached in Loftus.

 Anglo-Saxon royal burial site

 The only known Anglo-Saxon royal burial site in north-east England is near Loftus.

 Artefacts were discovered there from excavations which took place between 2005 and 2007.
 Finds include pieces associated with a rare bed burial in which a decorated female body is laid out on a decorated wooden bed accompanied by fine gold jewellery.
 The finds include a gold pendant, which would have belonged to a princess. as well as glass beads, pottery, iron knives, belt buckles and other objects.

 The finds, which date back nearly 1400 years were discovered by members of the Teesside Archeological Society, led by Dr Steve Sherlock, in a 109-grave site at Street House, Loftus.

 They are presently on show at the Kirkleatham Old Hall Museum.